PCPO: Proportionate Credit Policy Optimization for Aligning Image Generation Models: PCPO: Proportionate Credit Assignment Policy Optimization

 \begin{restatable}[]{proposition}{flowmatching} For a flow matching SDE in the form of \eqref{eq:flow-sde}, the weight schedule \(w(t_i)\) that ensures credit is proportional to the integration interval \(\Delta t_i\) is given by:

 \end{restatable} The proof for Proposition~\ref{prop:flowmatching} is in Appendix~\ref{app:optimalw}.

-Figure~\ref{fig:w-flow} compares the default (vanilla) and our improved (proportional) timestep weights for both the DanceGRPO and Flow-GRPO SDEs.
-The plots are generated using the hyperparameters from the original works: \(N=16, \eta=0.3\) for DanceGRPO~\citep{DanceGRPO}, and \(N=10, \eta=0.7\) for Flow-GRPO~\citep{Flow-GRPO}.
+Figure~\ref{fig:w-and-sigma}(c, d) compares the default (vanilla) and our improved (proportional) timestep weights for both the DanceGRPO and Flow-GRPO SDEs.
+The plots are generated using hyperparameters from the original works: \(N=16, \eta=0.3\) for DanceGRPO~\citep{xue2025dancegrpo}, and \(N=10, \eta=0.7\) for Flow-GRPO~\citep{liu2025flowgrpo}.
+Corresponding values of \(\zeta\) are \(13.343\) and \(4.315\), respectively.
 For the Flow-GRPO visualization, we follow its official implementation and approximate the final weight \(w_N\) (at \(t=1\)) to avoid a divide-by-zero error in the variance schedule, \(\sigma_t = \eta \sqrt{t/(1-t)}\).